CDRT/mk_docs/docs/ref/bios/settings/thinkstation/tcgfeaturesetup.md

 Available only when `Security Chip 2.0` is `Enabled`.<br>

+!!! info ""
-!> If set to `Yes`, any data in TPM will be cleared.
+    If set to `Yes`, any data in TPM will be cleared.

 One of two options: